wazo-platform/wazo-doc/source/administration/group_pickup/group_pickup.rst

 Group Pickup
 ************

-Group pickup allow users to intercept calls directed with a member of the group with a function key or with a special extension.
+Group pickup allow users to intercept calls directed towards a member of the group with a function key or with a special extension.